Reviewing Pioneer Energy Services (PESXQ) & The Competition

 |$1.14 billion

-Pioneer Energy Services’ competitors have higher revenue, but lower earnings than Pioneer Energy Services.
-Pioneer Energy Services is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Pioneer Energy Services’ peers have higher revenue, but lower earnings than Pioneer Energy Services.
+Pioneer Energy Services is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Pioneer Energy Services competitors beat Pioneer Energy Services on 8 of the 13 factors compared.
+Pioneer Energy Services peers beat Pioneer Energy Services on 8 of the 13 factors compared.

 Pioneer Energy Services Company Profile